pyplan/pyplan-docs/docs/user-guide/code/coding-window.md

 ## Features of a Node

-A node is the smallest building block of the calculation process.
+A node is the smallest building block of the model: it materializes a single business concept, and its `result` is the value of that concept.
 To add a node, we drag the desired node type onto the diagram.

 ### Node Title